EpochConverter/.github/profile/README.md

 ## Site shortcuts :stopwatch:

 * Epoch Converter supports keyboard shotcuts, notice the underlined letters on the submit button.
 Type 'e' to go directly to the first searchbox.
 * Use 'q' as a GET param to quick search (for example: ?q=1700000000).
-This also works on various other pages.
+This also works on various pages.

 <!--